TIY-ATL-ROR-2015-May/lectures/week6-recap.md

 ### Key Concepts

-  * Everything is an Object.
+  * Everything in Ruby is an Object.
 Every Object is an instance of a class.
     * Call `obj.class` on any object to get its class!
+    * Object(n):
-    * Object(n): A value of a certain data type (aka Class) guaranteed to understand certain messages (aka methods).
+      * A value of a certain data type (aka Class) guaranteed to understand certain messages (aka methods).
-    * Method Dispatch & Ancestors
+    * Method Dispatch!
-      * `Foo.ancestors` returns an array of Classes and Modules that `Foo` "Inherits" from.
-        (Can be done on an instance of a class with `instance.class.ancestors`.)

-      * Example:
-        Say we have an object which is an instance of the board class.
-E.g. `board = Board.new` When we make a method call, a message is being sent to that object.
-E.g. `board.legal_move?(5)` The object looks for a matching method definition and calls the first one it finds, starting with its defining class and proceeding up the list of ancestors.
   * Classes
     * Definition: `class Board ... (methods) ... end`
     * Use: `foo = Board.new`.
 Call methods on foo like: `foo.legal_move?(5)` .
+    * Why?
+To separate concerns and break our programs into *components* that only have to understand a subset of the problem.
+    * Initializers: Can define a method called `initialize` that defines any initial data about the object.
+    * Instance Variables:
+      * Definition: `@height = height`
+      * Use: `@height`
+      * Why?
+To keep data permanently inside the object and make it in scope to all methods defined on the object.
+    * Self: A contextual way to refer to an object.
+      * Inside a class method: Refers to the class.
+      * Inside a normal (instance) method: Refers to the instance of the class on which the method was called.
+    * attr_reader / attr_writer / attr_accessor:
+      * For granting access to instance variables inside a class.
+      * Each takes a list of symbols to define methods for.
+      * Definition: `class Game ... attr_accessor :board ... attr_reader :player1, :player2 ... end`
+      * Use: `game.board = Board.new`, `player = game.player1`, etc.

   * Modules: A mechanism for Namespacing and Mixins.
     * Namespacing:
       * A way to isolate the names we use for classes so as not to conflict with other libraries.